kopilim96/myASPNET_3rd/README.md

 - EF using Linq to handle SQL query to db
 - Handle Concurrency (I am not good at this)

-*It required good understand on the logic behind and some English stuff*
+*It required good understand on the logic behind and some English stuff of course Lol*

 Project Data Model